Solve each quadratic equation using the square root property. See Example 6. (3x - 1)² = 12

 Square Root Property

 The square root property states that if an equation is in the form (ax + b)² = c, then ax + b = ±√c.
-This allows solving quadratic equations by isolating the squared term and taking the square root of both sides, introducing both positive and negative roots.
+This allows you to solve quadratic equations by isolating the squared term and taking the square root of both sides, considering both positive and negative roots.

-Before applying the square root property, the equation must be manipulated so that the squared expression is isolated on one side.
-This involves algebraic steps such as dividing or adding/subtracting terms to simplify the equation for easier solving.
+Before applying the square root property, you must isolate the squared expression on one side of the equation.
+This involves algebraic manipulation such as adding, subtracting, multiplying, or dividing terms to simplify the equation to the form (expression)² = constant.

 Solving Linear Equations After Taking Square Roots